mvolkmann/blog/src/smalltalk.md

 TODO: Describe how to define a class instance variable and set different values in the class and subclasses.
-Perhaps an example Could be an Animal class with a legs variable that is set to 0 in the Animal class and 4 in the Dog subclass.
+Perhaps an example could be an Animal class with a legs variable that is set to 0 in the Animal class and 4 in the Dog subclass.

 ### Accessor Methods